cloudevents/spec/cloudevents/extensions/sequence.md

 ### sequence

 - Type: `String`
-- Description: Value expressing the relative order of the event.
-This enables interpretation of data supercedence.
+- Description: Value expressing the relative order of the event within the scope of its `source` attribute.
 - Constraints
   - REQUIRED
   - MUST be a non-empty lexicographically-orderable string